Lion-El/enigma/README.md

 * The aim is to give people an outlet to relax and feel good.
 To bring people out of isolation and bring people together.
 We believe this can help with people's needs as it relates to the research.

 #### Scope
-* Being that our audience is general and covers the whole spectrum from young to old we wanted to create a fairly simple yet modern and attractive website.
-We have three main content elements: purpose, events, and gallery with links to each page from navigation links and intro content.
+* Being that our audience is general and covers the whole spectrum from young to old we wanted to create a fairly simple yet modern and attractive website with a strong community feel.
+We have three main content elements: mission, events, and gallery with links to each page from the navigation and intro content.

 #### Structure
 * The landing page is an introduction to the rest of the site.
 There are links via buttons to more detailed reading in each section of the landing page apart from the gallery section.
 There is a main navigation that opens via the clicking of a sandwich icon on the header.
-The main nav has three options which each open a sub-menu with a further three links to pages.
+The main nav has three options, each option opens a sub-menu with a further three links to pages.
 The events pages have links via a button that leads to an events form for registering for an event.
 The footer has a link to a newsletter and an index with links for navigation to the whole site.
 The Enigma logo in the header and footer both take you back to the landing page hero section.
 The newsletter is an external source so opens up another tab and does not take you away from the main site.

 #### Skeleton and Surface